-What happens when you drop your mobile into water?
+My friend’s daughter, had just dropped her mobile phone into the water when I wrote this article?
+And that’s when I received the phone call, ‘what happens when you do that’?
 Data can be wiped, all the pictures are gone, the screen no longer responds to our finger swipes and once that wet stuff gets into the fine, delicate circuitry that sits under the phone’s bonnet it’s as good as toast.
 Repair fees can be very costly and often the guarantee doesn’t cover accidental damage where the user has been negligent.

 A lot of us have done it; it is estimated that some 80 million smartphones get dropped in the drink each year.
 19% of us do it in the toilet!
 Then you might be pleased to hear about a new smartphone – the Comet smartphone IPx7 rated, 32 GB wunderkind, you can happily drop it into the swimming pool, toilet or washbasin and it will come away unscathed.
 WHY?
 Because this mobile phone actually floats.

 Yes, I’ll write that again—it FLOATS!

 So what if you don’t have a Comet smartphone, what can you do if you drop your mobile phone in water?
 Well, that’s a million-dollar question.
 Was your mobile in a case?
 How long was it submerged?
 With some phones, you can take out the battery, which stops any electrical shorting.
 Any peripherals locked in, SIM and SD cards, take them out.
 Don’t start pressing buttons on the device, just switch it off.

 There’s a school of thought that says use a vacuum cleaner to suck the water out.
 Or a hair dryer to dry the water out, resist the thought.
 You may just be spreading the water elsewhere inside the phone.
 Or applying heat into the tiny portals of a mobile phone can heat up the water to become steam which then travels everywhere inside your phone.